shipwright-io/build/docs/proposals/env-vars.md

 ### Graduation Criteria

-Should be part of any release before our v1.0.0
+Should be part of a milestone that ships as part of or before our v1beta1 API is declared.

 ### Upgrade / Downgrade Strategy